uma-dev/GCP-course/notes.md

 ## Cloud Marketplace

 Its a useful tool to install software/stack that involves multiple resources of GCP, it is similar to the App Store/Play Store for mobile applications.
+Some examples are:
+- WordPress
+- Elasticsearch
+- Jenkins
+- Apache Kafka
+- LAMP

+## Cloud DNS

+It is a Global Domain Name System, it helps you setting up a DNS routing for your website (setting up a website with a domain name).
+So you can manage the mapping from a name to an IP address.
+The process to follow is:

+- Create a zone (public or private)
+- Create a  record set

+Equivalent commands are:

+- Create a zone ```gcloud dns manages-zones create ZONE_NAME``` with the following options:
+  - ```--description``` REQUIRED
+  - ```--dns-name``` REQUIRED
+  - ```--visibility``` (public/private)
+  - ```--networks```

+- Create a  record set (3 steps involved)
+  - Start transaction zone ```gcloud dns record-sets transaction start --zone```
+  - Make changes ```gcloud dns record-sets transaction add --name=RECORD_NAME --ttl --type --A/CNAME --zone```
+  - End transaction of zone